Fear of Flying: How to Overcome it and have a Relaxed Flight

 To sum up.

-It's important to address your fear of flying and find a solution so that you can enjoy the benefits and convenience of air travel like so many others.
+It's important to address your fear of flying so that you can enjoy the benefits and convenience of air travel like everyone else.
 Don't let your fear hold you back from experiencing all that flying has to offer.

 Sharon Shinwell, Clinical Hypnotherapist